Chairman and CEO, Camping World and Good Sam Enterprises; star of the CNBC television show The Profit

 In three years at Inc., Eric Schurenberg has presided over the magazine’s 24 percent increase in ad pages, numerous journalism awards, and a National Magazine Award nomination for General Excellence.
 His résumé also includes leadership roles at Money, Fortune, Business 2.0, the CBS Interactive websites Bnet.com and MoneyWatch.com, and the Goldman Sachs Group’s personal-wealth management website, Goldman.com.
 In addition to hosting Inc. live events, he is an occasional contributor to CNBC, MSNBC, and the Today show.

 Gary Solomon Jr. is the co-founder and president of Solomon Group.
 In just five years, the New Orleans–based firm has become one of the nation’s top entertainment production resources, creating award-winning projects for the Mercedes-Benz Superdome, CBS’s Emmy-nominated coverage of Super Bowl XLVII, the ESSENCE Festival, and the National WWII Museum.
 Solomon has been featured in Forbes, The Atlantic, and Success Magazine and was one of Inc.’s “30 Under 30” in 2013.

-co-founder, Tessemae’s All Natural
+oldest brother, co-founder and CEO, Tessemae’s All Natural

 Kimberly Weisul is an award-winning writer, editor, content developer, and all-around media pro.
 In her role at Inc., she coaches and edits columnists, handles some special projects, mentors reporters, and writes the occasional opinion piece.
 She is also a co-founder of One Thing New, a digital media startup that is rebooting so-called women’s content.
 Weisul is a regular guest on MSNBC’s Your Business.
 She has also appeared on ABC World News This Morning, CNNfn, Dow Jones News Radio, and AP News Radio.